 You can visit Family Relationships Online for more information about the services and advice available for families, including seeking services from an FDR practitioner.

 An FDR practitioner is an independent person who can help people discuss issues, look at options and work out how best to reach agreement in disputes about children.
-You can search for an accredited FDR practitioner who has nominated to be on the Family Dispute Resolution Register website.
+You can search for an accredited FDR practitioner who has consented to be on the Family Dispute Resolution Register website.

 For family dispute resolution practitioners